quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_architecture.md

 #Introduction

-In January 2015 published some pretty cool stuff, but nobody seems to notice it between all the "noise" of new technologies, So I started to try and document the theory behind it, I actually had to discover what I invented and find a way to express it in a theoretical manner that would illustrate the benefits, this has been great and has lead to more abstract thinking and further evolution of the concepts - truly a Quest.
+In January 2015, I published a pretty cool open source project, but nobody seems to notice it between all the "noise" of new technologies.
+So I started to document the theory behind it.
+I actually had to discover what I invented and find a way to express it in a theoretical manner that would illustrate the benefits, this has been great and has lead to more abstract thinking and further evolution of the concepts - truly a Quest.

 #Escaping the Von Neumann architecture (in web and app programming)